-So, if you are a Windows 11 user and your PC is going to sleep randomly, continue reading the guide.
-Below, we have shared some easy methods to help you prevent Windows 11 PC going to sleep randomly issue.
-Let’s get started.
+If you are a Windows 11 user and your PC is going to sleep randomly, continue reading the guide.
+Below, we have shared some easy methods to help you prevent the Windows 11 PC from going to sleep randomly.

 1. Update your Windows 11